Jay is the Founder, President, and Managing Member of InfinityBox, LLC.

 Laura is President and Principal Consultant of Partners in Effective Philanthropy.

-Other Involvement: Donna was an antitrust attorney at the U.S. Department of Justice.
-While at DOJ, she served as U.S. Advisor to South Africa's Competition Commission, an Advisor to the President at the White House, and a Special Assistant U.S. Attorney at the Eastern District of Virginia.
+Background: Donna is currently an antitrust attorney at Kirkland & Ellis, an area of law she credits with giving her the efficiency perspective in creating PBN.
+Before taking time off to raise her young children, she practiced at the U.S. Department of Justice, White House, U.S. Attorney's Office (E.D.
+Va), and served as the U.S. Advisor to South Africa's Competition Commission, an Advisor to the President at the White House, and a Special Assistant U.S. Attorney at the Eastern District of Virginia.

 Shama is a former Assistant Public Guardian.